Woman and a Fork

 saw the cloak she was wearing and the fork placed in her right hand.

-Over and over, the Pastor heard the q
+Over and over, the Pastor heard the question, 'What's with the

 fork?'